 The answer is that she must act as a leader.
 Her first step: forgive.

-As Kim Cameron explains in her insightful article, “Leadership Through Organizational Forgiveness,” “forgiveness is not weak, cowardly, or a retreat.
+As Kim Cameron explains in his insightful article, “Leadership Through Organizational Forgiveness,” “forgiveness is not weak, cowardly, or a retreat.
 It is a gift that requires strength and the ability to create transformational change.”

 Rosita must lead the process of organizational change by drawing on her strengths and proactively seek to restore her professional relationship with Roberto.
 If Robert left her out intentionally, she should rise above Roberto’s action.
 This is the start of possibly the most difficult leadership processes: forgiveness.
 Instead of retaliating, which is the easiest alternative, Rosita must find a way to forgive Roberto in order to have a chance at leading both of them through this difficult situation.